-In order to better understand how refractive errors affect our vision, it is important to understand how normal vision occurs.
-For persons with normal vision, the following sequence takes place:
+In order to better understand how refractive errors affect our vision, it is important to understand how normal vision happens.
+For people with normal vision, the following sequence takes place:

 Light enters the eye through the cornea, the clear, dome-shaped surface that covers the front of the eye.

 From the cornea, the light passes through the pupil.
 The amount of light passing through is regulated by the iris, or the colored part of your eye.

 From there, the light then hits the lens, the transparent structure inside the eye that focuses light rays onto the retina.

-Next, it passes through the vitreous humor, the clear, jelly-like substance that fills the center of the eye and helps to keep the eye round in shape.
+Next, it passes through the vitreous humor.
+This is the clear, jelly-like substance that fills the center of the eye and helps to keep the eye round in shape.

-Finally, it reaches the retina, the light-sensitive nerve layer that lines the back of the eye, where the image appears inverted.
+Finally, it reaches the retina.
+This is the light-sensitive nerve layer that lines the back of the eye, where the image is inverted.

 The optic nerve is then responsible for sending this information to the brain.
 The brain interprets the impulses it receives into images.

-Refractive errors occur when the shape of the eye prevents light from focusing directly on the retina.
-The following are the most common refractive errors, all of which affect vision and may require corrective lenses or surgery for correction or improvement:
+Refractive errors happen when the shape of the eye prevents light from focusing directly on the retina.
+The following are the most common refractive errors.
+These errors affect vision and may need corrective lenses or surgery for correction or improvement:

-Astigmatism is a condition in which an abnormal curvature of the cornea can cause two focal points to fall in two different locations, making objects up close and at a distance appear blurry.
+Astigmatism is a condition in which an abnormal curvature of the cornea can cause two focal points to fall in two different locations.
+This makes objects up close and at a distance appear blurry.
 Astigmatisms may cause eye strain and may be combined with nearsightedness or farsightedness.
 Eyeglasses, contact lenses, or corrective surgery may help to correct or improve the condition.